- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - There is a

--DSW_HIDE=falseparameter to start Terminal Server with in order to show all java-managed terminals.
-You can modify
+-DSW_HIDE=falseparameter (to start Terminal Server with) in order to show all app-managed terminals.
+To set this parameter you need to modify

-- Do you know why some brokers won't allow us to connect through JFX?
+- Do you know why some brokers won't allow us to connect through NJ4X?
 We have seen some brokers that give us invalid user/password combination errors with perfectly valid credentials.

 - Be sure that your *.srv files for those brokers are up to date.
 They should be located under the